jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 ---
 layout: post
-title:  "Configuring SAML SSO Authentication with HPE GreenLake: A Guide for the Top 3 Identity Providers and Passwordless Integration for HPECOMCmdlets"
+title:  "Configuring SAML SSO Authentication with HPE GreenLake: A Guide for the Top 3 Identity Providers, with Passwordless and Password-Based Integration for HPECOMCmdlets"
 categories: GreenLake
 image: /assets/images/SAML-SSO/banner.jpg
 reading_time: 75
-excerpt: A comprehensive guide to configuring SAML SSO authentication with the three main identity providers for HPE GreenLake and setting up passwordless authentication for the HPECOMCmdlets PowerShell module, covering SAML 2.0 integration with Microsoft Entra ID, Okta, and Ping Identity, plus step-by-step passwordless authentication setup for the HPECOMCmdlets PowerShell module
+excerpt: A comprehensive guide to configuring SAML SSO authentication with the three main identity providers for HPE GreenLake — Microsoft Entra ID, Okta, and Ping Identity — and integrating it with the HPECOMCmdlets PowerShell module using either passwordless (push/TOTP) or password-based (`-Credential`, v1.0.26+) sign-in.
-last_modified_at: 2026-01-15
+last_modified_at: 2026-06-16
 tags:
    - greenlake
    - saml